Eight brilliant books that make great gifts

 The Little Squirrel Who Worried by Katie O’Donoghue, Gill Books (age 4 – 12) This introduces simple techniques to help children cope with anxiety, using a gentle tale about woodland creatures that’s accompanied by stunning illustrations.
 Read a review...

 The Queen in the Cave by Júlia Sardà, Walker Books (age 4 – 9) Eerie, surreal and sumptuous, this reminds me a little of the work of Maurice Sendak.
 Although it's slightly spooky, my kids love it and are mesmerised by the illustrations.
 The six-year-old has even taken to carrying this around the house.

 The Secret Garden retold by Geraldine McCaughrean and illustrated by Margarita Kukhtina, Nosy Crow (age 4 – 8) A deluxe edition of Frances Hodgson Burnett’s timeless tale for younger readers.
 Both my four-year-old and six-year-old loved this, even though I worried it might be too long or old-fashioned for them.
-This post was shared as part of #8brilliantbooks on Instagram, created by Esther of @mrsbrownsbookbox and Laura of @loveableliterature.
+We've enjoyed it so much that we've started collecting the rest of the stories in the Nosy Crow Classics collection.
+Read a longer review This post was shared as part of #8brilliantbooks on Instagram, created by Esther of @mrsbrownsbookbox and Laura of @loveableliterature.
 Take a look at their brilliant #Bookstagram pages for more reading inspiration.
 Use the hashtag and tag Esther and Laura in your posts if you'd like to get involved and share #8brilliantbooks yourself.
 A new theme is announced every Monday.